 Spotify is sound waves.
 Twitter is a bird (which tweets).
 Adidas is the three stripes.
 YouTube is an old-style TV frame with a play button.
 Target is, well, a target.

 Do you get the picture?
-They say something about the brand in a simple yet unique and instantly recognizable way.
-There’s room for subtext, but on their own, they say plenty about the company.
+They say something about the brand simply, unique, and instantly recognizable way.
+Of course, there’s room for subtext, but on their own, they say plenty about the company.

-You can it to be versatile as possible.
-When designing your logo, keep in mind that you’re going to use it in emails, on your website, packaging, advertising, and more.
+You want it to be versatile as possible.
+When designing your logo, keep in mind that you will use it in emails, on your website, packaging, advertising, and more.

-Truth be told, setting up your store is the easy part!
-The harder part, however, is marketing and getting the traffic you need to make sales.
+Setting up your store is the easy part!
+However, the more complex part is marketing and getting the traffic you need to make sales.

 Most prospective drop shippers set up their store and get super excited about the success they think they’re going to have.